apache/geode/gemfire-spark-connector/doc/9_java_api.md

 ## Using Connector in Java
-This section describes how to access the functionality of Spark GemFire Connector when you write your Spark applications in Java.
-It is assumed that you already familiarized yourself with the previous sections and understand how the Spark GemFire Connector works.
+This section describes how to access the functionality of Spark Geode Connector when you write your Spark applications in Java.
+It is assumed that you already familiarized yourself with the previous sections and understand how the Spark Geode Connector works.

 ### Prerequisites
-The best way to use the Spark GemFire Connector Java API is to statically import all of the methods in `GemFireJavaUtil`.
-This utility class is the main entry point for Spark GemFire Connector Java API.
+The best way to use the Spark Geode Connector Java API is to statically import all of the methods in `GemFireJavaUtil`.
+This utility class is the main entry point for Spark Geode Connector Java API.
 ```
 import static io.pivotal.gemfire.spark.connector.javaapi.GemFireJavaUtil.*;
 ```